HuidaeCho/grass-mingw-scripts/README.md

 ### Scheduling daily builds

-You can schedule daily builds and, optionally, copy the latest package to deployment directories.
+You can schedule daily builds and, optionally, copy the latest package to deployment directories (``U:\Shared\Software`` in this example).

 1. Press the Windows key, type and run `Task Scheduler`.
 2. Click `Create Basic Task...`.